The Bad Girl – A Book Review (Warning: Spoilers Ahead)

-There are some men who equate love with pain; who crave love that brings them misery and unhappiness.
+Some men equate love with pain, craving love that brings them misery and unhappiness.
 The Bad Girl by Mario Vargas Llosa is the story of one such man.

-Ricardo Somocurcio is the protagonist, the soft-hearted man who has no ambition in life other than living in Paris.
-He meets the girl of his dreams at the tender age of 16 in his hometown of Miraflores in Peru, and falls under the spell of her “mischievous laugh” and the “mocking glance of her eyes the color of dark honey.”
+Ricardo Somocurcio is the protagonist, a soft-hearted man who has no ambition in life other than living in Paris.
+He meets the girl of his dreams at the tender age of 16 in his hometown of Miraflores in Peru and falls under the spell of her mischievous laugh and the mocking glance of her eyes the color of dark honey.
 From then on, they follow a crazy cycle where she betrays him time and again, only to return back and be forgiven.

-For the rest of the book, they pretty much play according to these good boy/bad girl stereotypes, until the final end to their love story.
+For the rest of the book, they play according to these good boy/bad girl stereotypes until the final end of their love story.

-While the love story itself is nothing much to write home about, I loved his descriptions of the places and the actual events that occurred at the time period they lived in.
+While the love story itself is nothing much to write home about, I loved his descriptions of the places and the actual events that occurred during the time period they lived in.

-I loved 70s swinging London when AIDS first makes its scary appearance, and his descriptions of Peru and the political turbulence of that time.
+I loved the 70s swinging London when AIDS first made its scary appearance and his descriptions of Peru and the political turbulence of that time.

 What I mean to say is that I enjoyed this book, loved it even, but read it with a feeling of slight detachment.
 Not for one moment did I truly care whether the two would have a happy ending or not.
 This book did not evoke any kind of stronger emotion in me – rage at the bad girl, or sadness when she betrays him, nothing, de nada.

 I don’t know why is that.
-Usually, I really get sucked into such type of stories.
+Usually, I really get sucked into such types of stories.

 What about you?
 Have you read any of his other books?
 Which one would you recommend for me to read next?